tkqubo/structuredBuilderPattern/README.md

 structuredBuilderPattern
 ========================

-Demonstrates generic-driven builder pattern which is sort of structurized.
+Demonstrates generics-driven builder pattern which is sort of structurized.